Hussein Kamel al-Majid: Return to Iraq and death

 In February 1996, after intermediaries for Saddam Hussein had assured them that all would be forgiven, Hussein and Saddam Kamel were convinced to return to Iraq with their wives and children.
 Reportedly, immediately upon their return, they were ordered to divorce their wives and were denounced as traitors.
 Three days after their arrival, on 23 February, they refused to surrender to Saddam's security forces and were killed in a 13-hour firefight at a safe house.

 According to an alternative version of events, Kamel and his sons were killed less than 24 hours following the divorce decrees, in a gun battle with other cousins trying to regain their clan honor in the eyes of Saddam.

-Another story of the event from the documentary Saddam's tribe, which one of its producers had an interview with Raghdad Hussein, is that her husband and his brother, along with their family, were all killed under house arrest by Ali Hassan al-Majid (also known as "Chemical Ali" in the west) after he and two Iraqi soldiers gunned them down.
+Another story of the event from the BBC documentary ‘’Saddam's Tribe’’, which one of its producers had an interview with Raghdad Hussein, is that her husband and his brother, along with their family, were all killed under house arrest by Ali Hassan al-Majid (also known as "Chemical Ali" in the west) after he and two Iraqi soldiers gunned them down.

+In a 2021 interview, Raghad Hussein provided a first-hand account of the events following the return to Iraq, stating that Hussein Kamel had personally longed to return to Baghdad rather than being solely lured by false promises of a pardon.
+According to Raghad, the families arrived in Baghdad at night and remained together until the following afternoon, when the official decree was issued for Raghad and Rana Hussein to divorce Hussein Kamel and Saddam Kamel.

+Raghad described a private family meeting held during this period attended by herself, Rana, Qusay Hussein, and Saddam Hussein.
+She noted that Saddam appeared uncharacteristically "choked up" and visibly pained by the defection of the brothers, whom he had previously treated as sons.
+Regarding the firefight on 23 February 1996, Raghad characterized the execution as a tribal honor killing rather than a formal state action.
+She recounted a leadership meeting where Izzat Ibrahim al-Douri suggested the state waive its right to punishment, but members of the al-Majid clan led by Ali Hassan al-Majid insisted on their tribal right to "wash away the shame" of the defection, a demand that Saddam Hussein ultimately sanctioned.